2023 Most Popular Education Master's Degree Schools in Connecticut

 Women make up 76% of the education majors at the school.

-Out of the 15 schools in Connecticut that were part of this year’s ranking, University of Bridgeport landed the # 5 spot on the list.
-UBridgeport is a small private not-for-profit school located in the city of Bridgeport.
+A rank of #5 on this year’s list means University of Bridgeport is a great place for education students working on their master’s degree.
+UBridgeport is a small private not-for-profit school located in the medium-sized city of Bridgeport.

 About 72% of the students majoring in education at the school are women while 28% are male.

 Southern Connecticut State University landed the #6 spot in the 2023 rankings for the most popular master’s degree education programs.
-Located in the medium-sized city of New Haven, SCSU is a public college with a moderately-sized student population.
+Located in the city of New Haven, SCSU is a public school with a moderately-sized student population.

 Of the 136 students majoring in education at SCSU, 21% are male and 79% are female.

-With a ranking of #7, Quinnipiac University did quite well on this year’s most popular schools for education students working on their master’s degree.
-Located in the suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.
+Quinnipiac University did quite well in this year’s ranking of the most popular places for education students to get a master’s degree.
+It came in at #7 on the list.
+Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.

 About 88% of the students majoring in education at the school are women while 12% are male.

-Fairfield University landed the #8 spot in the 2023 rankings for the most popular master’s degree education programs.
-Fairfield U is a medium-sized private not-for-profit school located in the large suburb of Fairfield.
+Fairfield University ranked #8 on this year’s Most Popular Education Master’s Degree Schools in Connecticut list.
+Fairfield U is a moderately-sized private not-for-profit school located in the suburb of Fairfield.

 About 84% of the students majoring in education at the school are women while 16% are male.